A landmark moment for the agroecology movement

 The Oxford Real Farming Conference (ORFC) is the UK’s annual food and farming conference for agroecological practitioners.

-The ORFC marks an incredible opportunity for farmers, scientists, academics, authors, policymakers and activists to come together under one roof, discussing solutions and opportunities for producing food in a way that benefits nature, the climate, society and our health
+The ORFC marks an incredible opportunity for farmers, scientists, academics, authors, policymakers and activists to come together under one roof, discussing solutions and opportunities for producing food in a way that benefits nature, the climate, society and our health.

-From soil microbiology to seed saving, land justice panels to livestock lectures, the event is chance each calendar year, to delve deep into the farming world for a holistic look at the way we produce our food.
+From soil microbiology to seed saving, land justice panels to livestock lectures, the event is a chance each calendar year, to delve deep into the farming world for a holistic look at the way we produce our food.

 Agroecology – a truly global movement